 2 How to Fix Missing Admin Bar Issue

 Before we begin, we recommend taking a backup of your site so that it’s easy to restore your site if anything goes wrong.
+Refer to our dedicated tutorial on backing up the WordPress site.

 2.1 Check User Profile Settings